-Ah yes, rain.
+Ah yes, rainy days.
 Enemy of mums and dads worldwide.
 If it’s hot and dry, we can take off a few layers and go outside.
 If it’s cold and dry, we can add on a few layers and go outside.
-But rain is a different story.
-It’s wet.
+But rainy days are a different story.
+They are wet.
 And wet leaves parents with two options: we can jump in the car, drive to the nearest children’s fun centre and run the gauntlet that is soft play, or we can try and find fun things to do around the house.

 Last autumn and winter, my wife and I took the former option a lot – partly because our local soft play is free for under-1s, partly because we were trying to keep our son away from the TV, and partly because we were far too sleep deprived to come up with anything vaguely exciting or imaginative for a baby to do.

 This autumn things are different.
 And by this I mean, my wife and I have introduced a quintet of kid-pleasing rainy day activities that will change the world as you currently know it.
 Okay, okay, so that’s probably an overstatement.
 But there’s no doubt that my son has enjoyed doing the following…